rh0/swapit_demo/README.md

 #SwapIt Demonstration

-This module is a simple demonstration of how to build a custom module utilizing the nodeJS integration module.
-For more information on how this module works please visit my post on [module development with Drupal and NodeJS](http://theoleschool.com/blog/module-development-nodejs-integration).
+This module is a simple demonstration of how to build a custom module utilizing the [nodeJS integration module](http://drupal.org/project/nodejs).
+For more information on how this module works check out [_Module Development with Drupal and NodeJS_](http://theoleschool.com/blog/module-development-nodejs-integration).
+The example code in the post is taken directly from this module.

 ##Setup